JulianRoesner/myDotFiles/README.md

 Brew will install all the applications listed in brew.sh

 ## Pip
-Pip will install all the everything in requirements.txt
+Pip will install everything in requirements.txt

 # Acknowledgements